 Healthcare delivery combines elements of pharmaceutical compliance, high-value asset management, and installation documentation.
 A medical device delivered to a hospital department needs to be accepted by a qualified clinical staff member, its serial number recorded and linked to the asset register, its installation or commissioning confirmed, and all of that data preserved in a format that can support regulatory audit.

 The distinction from pharmaceutical delivery is that a medical device is an asset with a long service life, not a consumable.
 The delivery event is the beginning of an asset management record, not just a logistics transaction.
-The ePOD record for a medical device needs to feed the hospital's asset register, the manufacturer's installation record, and any regulatory compliance system that tracks device location and service history.
+The electronic proof of delivery record for a medical device needs to feed the hospital's asset register, the manufacturer's installation record, and any regulatory compliance system that tracks device location and service history.

-What healthcare and medical device ePOD must capture:
+What healthcare and medical device electronic proof of delivery must capture:

 - Device serial number: scanned and confirmed against the order, linked to the asset record